Latte Tags

 {/switch}

-Clause {case} can contain multiple values separated by commas:
+The {case} clause can contain multiple values separated by commas:

 {switch $status}